Church-17/wapro/README.md

 All modifies to the extension settings are saved in the browser local storage, and these are live-apply in WhatsApp Web if this is open
 ## Installation
-1) Download the zip folder from release and extract it in a new folder
+1) Download the zip source code from release and extract it in a new folder
 2) Enable Developer Mode from extensions settings in the browser
 3) Click on _Load unpacked_ and select the folder when you have extracted the zip